syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Scrolling.md

 The `None` mode disables the bouncing effect in the data grid.

-To customize the bouncing effect in the data grid, follow the code example:
+To customize the bouncing effect in the data grid, refer the below code example:

 {% highlight C# %}